The Terratin Incident: Plot

 While observing a burnt-out supernova, the Federation starship Enterprise picks up a strange message transmitted in a two-hundred-year-old Earth code.
 The signal is traced to a nearby planet.
-When the Enterprise enters orbit, it is hit by an energy beam of "spiroid radiation" that damages its dilithium crystals and makes the crew begin to shrink (along with all other organic material aboard the ship, including the crew's uniforms).
+When the Enterprise enters orbit, it is hit by an energy beam of "spiroid radiation" that damages its dilithium crystals and causes the crew to shrink (along with all other organic material aboard the ship, including the crew's uniforms).
 Chief Medical Officer Dr. McCoy determines that the crew will continue to shrink beyond their ability to control the ship unless a cure is found.

 Captain Kirk beams down to the surface and finds that the transporter can revert crew members to their original size.
 He also observes what appears to be a miniature city.
 Kirk returns to the ship, but the crew are now too small for him to see easily, and too small to operate the ship's controls.
 Meanwhile, the Terratins have beamed the bridge crew down to their city, where the crew learns the Terratins' fate.
 Terratin is a lost Earth colony, originally called "Terra Ten"; its inhabitants have mutated because of the supernova's radiation, and are now all approximately one-sixteenth of an inch in height.
 The beam which caused the crew to shrink was not intended as an attack, but was the only way the Terratins had to draw attention to themselves.
 The crew are beamed back to the ship and return to normal size.
 However, the Terratins have been small for generations and cannot be restored to normal size.
 Their planet is in peril from massive volcanic activity, so the whole Terratin city is beamed aboard the Enterprise, and moved to another planet.